-Risk Management in SABB is headed by Chief Risk Officer (CRO) both having direct reporting into the Board Risk Committee.
+Risk Management in SAB is an independent function, headed by the Chief Risk Officer (CRO) who reports directly into the Board Risk Committee.

-Whilst business units have the primary responsibility for managing specific risk exposures under the oversight of the Chief Risk Officer, the Board Risk Committee (BRC), the Risk Management Committee (RMC) and Assets and Liabilities Committee (ALCO) have the primary responsibility for setting SABB's overall risk appetite.
+Whilst business units are the risk owners and have the primary responsibility for managing specific risk exposures under the oversight of the Chief Risk Officer, the Board Risk Committee (BRC), the Risk Management Committee (RMC) and Assets and Liabilities Committee (ALCO) have the primary responsibility for setting SAB's overall risk appetite.